tomaszpach/Rick-and-Morty-API/README.md

 #### CircleCI

-Follow [this article](https://medium.com/@knowbody/circleci-and-zeits-now-sh-c9b7eebcd3c1) to set up CircleCI with a Create React CharactersCards project.
+Follow [this article](https://medium.com/@knowbody/circleci-and-zeits-now-sh-c9b7eebcd3c1) to set up CircleCI with a Create React CharacterCard project.

 ### On your own environment
 ##### Windows (cmd.exe)